-These hours are negotiated annually between the liaison, team leader and county forest administrator and represent special, unanticipated or short-term projects or staff shortages not addressed in Activities #1 - 24.
+These hours are negotiated annually between the Liaison, Team Leader and County Forest Administrators and represent special, unanticipated or short-term projects or staff shortages not addressed in Activities #1 - 24.
 The annual time standard commitment may be adjusted annually at the partnership meeting or at other times throughout the year based on unforeseen changes in circumstances.
 These adjustments become part of the time standards for that particular year.
-Approval by the district forester (or designee) is required for DNR.
+Approval by the district Forester (or designee) is required for DNR.